pablohernandezb/ESOT/README.md

 An R package to load, explore, and work with the Episodes of Regime Transformation (ERT) dataset - a project of the [V-Dem Institute](https://www.v-dem.net/).
+This forked version includes support for localization in Spanish (`"es"`).

 ## Episodes of Regime Transformation (ERT) ##